Police dog struck, shots fired during Terre Haute police chase

 Misner on Sunday was held without bond pending a court appearance, the first of which is set for 9 a.m.
 Monday in Vigo Superior Court 1.

-Chief Keen said a use-of-force review will be conducted, as it is in such cases per department policy and practice.
+Chief Keen said a use-of-force review will be conducted by the department's academy certified instructors, as it is in such cases per department policy and regular practices.

 Commented